The Magician's Elephant: Stage adaptation

 A stage musical version by Nancy Harris and Marc Teitler made its debut at the Royal Shakespeare Company during their winter 2021 season.
+The US premiere of the musical took place at Hale Center Theatre in Sandy, Utah during their 2024 season.

 Film adaptation

 It was reported in 2009 that Fox planned to adapt The Magician's Elephant into a film to be produced by Julia Pistor.
 On December 15, 2020, Netflix acquired the rights for an animated feature film adaptation of the book, with Wendy Rogers set to direct it and Julia Pistor set to produce it.
-On the same day, Netflix also announced Noah Jupe, Benedict Wong, Pixie Davies, Sian Clifford, Brian Tyree Henry, Mandy Patinkin, Natasia Demetriou, Dawn French, Aasif Mandvi, and Miranda Richardson had joined the cast of the film.
+On the same day, Netflix also announced Noah Jupe, Benedict Wong, Pixie Davies, Sian Clifford, Brian Tyree Henry, Mandy Patinkin, Natasia Demetriou, Dawn French, Aasif Mandvi, Miranda Richardson, and Kirby Howell-Baptiste had joined the cast of the film.